Close-range Human Following Control on a Cane-type Robot with Multi-camera Fusion: Discussion

-Additionally, our study shows that the robot achieved stable tracking within typical walking speeds, without a significant correlation between tracking error and speed.
-This is contrary to our initial hypothesis, as velocity tracking error typically increases with speed.
-We speculate that the reduction of occlusion at higher speeds may be a contributing factor, but further research is necessary to confirm this and identify the specific impact of occlusion on tracking performance.
+Additionally, our study shows that the robot achieved stable tracking without a significant correlation between tracking error and speed.
+This contradicts our initial hypothesis, as velocity tracking error typically increases with speed.
+We speculate that the reduction of occlusion at higher speeds may be a contributing factor, but further research is necessary to confirm this.

-Lately, it is generally difficult to directly compare the performance of different robotic systems due to several factors such as different functional scopes, non-uniformity of sensors/hardware used, unavailability of a common dataset, and non-identical operating conditions.
-However, tracking error is the direct embodiment of performance.
-Overall, our research provides insights into achieving stable close-range human following in daily outdoor scenes.
+Lastly, it is difficult to directly compare the performance of different robotic systems due to several factors such as different functional scopes, hardware used, and Validation settings.
+However, tracking error is the direct embodiment of human following performance and our human-following performance is comparable to the published paper\cite{humanfollowing}.